collocations.org

 The new assessment system could pinpoint areas for improvement within the company.

-Their average marks have risen, but there is still room for improvement.
+Their average grades have risen, but there is still room for improvement.

 signs of improvement